mahlengi-123/PROG6212-Part-1-RaceDay/README.md

 - A **User** (Participant) makes many **Enrolments**; an **Enrolment** links one Participant to one Category (many-to-many resolved via the junction table).
 - Each **Enrolment** produces at most one **Result**.

-The SQL script in `docs/RaceDay_Database.sql` matches the ERD exactly - no deliberate differences.
+The SQL script in `docs/RaceDay_Database.sql` matches the ERD exactly

 ## Running the SQL script